Expense - What is an expense?

 Expenses you can claim

 As a freelancer or small business owner, you can claim certain expenses against tax.
-As of 2016/17, the personal allowance in the UK is £11,000.
+In the 2019-2020 tax year, the Personal Allowance in the UK is £12,500.
 This means that you can offset up to this amount to lower your tax payments.

 Allowable expenses include but are not limited to the following: